dlintw/sh4twbox-multiboot/README.md

     + set +x
     Press [Enter] to reboot  <--- press enter will reboot to your new setting

+---
-# Usage for add a new boot partition
+## Usage for add a new boot partition

-We assume you have installed your OS (eg. buildroot) on one partition (eg.
+We assume you have installed your OS (eg. buildroot) on one partition (eg. /dev/sda9).
-/dev/sda9).
 And boot to recovery partition.

-    # mount /dev/sda1 /mnt/sda1
-    # cd /mnt/sda1
-    # mkdir -p boot/9_buildroot     # It should following naming trick
-    # vi boot/9_buildroot/uboot.sh  # setup boot parameter for this partition
-    # cp /mnt/sda9/vmlinux.ub boot/9_buildroot  # copy the kernel to the directory
+### mount related partitions
+Replace the SDX with sda1 or sdb1.
     # mkdir -p /mnt/sda9
-    # mount /dev/sda9 /mnt/sda9
+    # mount /dev/sda9 /mnt/src
+    # mount /dev/SDX /boot
-    # cd /mnt/sda9
+    # cd /boot

+It should following naming rule <partition_number>\_<partition_name>.
+Replace the KERNEL with vmlinux.ub or uImage...

-    # mkdir mnt/sda1
+    # mkdir -p boot/9_buildroot
-    # vi etc/fstab   # add entry for mount /mnt/sda1
+    # vi boot/9_buildroot/uboot.sh
+    # cp /mnt/src/KERNEL boot/9_buildroot

+    # cd /mnt/src
+    # mkdir -p boot
+    # echo "/dev/SDX /boot auto defaults,noauto 0 0" >> /etc/fstab

+---
 # Installation for mboot script

     # mkdir -p /mnt/sda1